 Don’t forget to share your pictures with the pin badge to show your support and help raise awareness one ribbon at a time.
 Simply post a photo wearing your pin badge on Facebook, Twitter and/or Instagram using the #babyloss hashtag.

-This year we want to talk about better bereavement care for people affected by pregnancy and baby loss.
+Last year we called for better bereavement care for people affected by pregnancy and baby loss.

 It is vital that good bereavement care is offered to anyone who has lost a baby before, during or after birth.